eggjs/egg-session/README.md

 ## Usage

-egg-session is a build-in plugin in egg and enabled by default.
+egg-session is a built-in plugin in egg and enabled by default.

 ```js
 // {app_root}/config/plugin.js